francescogerardomarra/its/modulo26/3_filters.md

         // are given higher priority and are executed before those with higher order values.
         // This setting ensures that this filter runs early in the processing sequence,
         // allowing it to handle requests or responses before any other filters with a higher
-        // order (i.e., values greater than 1) are applied.
+        // order (i.e. values greater than 1) are applied.
         registrationBean.setOrder(1);
         return registrationBean;
     }